PipedreamHQ/pipedream/docs/docs/destinations/sse/README.md

 });
 ```

 you won't have to `await` the execution of the SSE Destination requests in your workflow.
-We'll collect every `$send.sse()` call and defer those requests, sending them after your workflow finishes.
+We'll collect every `$.send.sse()` call and defer those requests, sending them after your workflow finishes.

 ## Using `$.send.sse` in component actions

 If you're authoring a [component action](/components/actions/), you can send events to an SSE destination using `$.send.sse`.

-`$.send.sse` functions the same as [`$send.sse` in workflow code steps](#sending-data-to-an-sse-destination-in-workflows):
+`$.send.sse` functions the same as [`$.send.sse` in workflow code steps](#sending-data-to-an-sse-destination-in-workflows):

 ```javascript
 async run({ $ }) {